ICC4103-202510-WebTech/lab-05-Josefadarrouymarin/README.md

 * ...

 I couldn’t do it on my computer because GitHub wasn’t working, and I couldn’t open the code in Visual Studio Code either (I emailed the professor about this issue), so I borrowed my friend’s computer.
-That’s why the commit appears from her account.
+But there was a problem so this is my friend "Mikaela Guerrero" Laboratory 6, sorry for the confusion.